 5. Grooming: kitties love spending time cleaning and grooming themselves.
 Cats are generally clean in nature.
 Cats are not really like dogs, they are proactive when it comes to their hygiene.
 You may see your cat licking itself; they do like using their tongue to clean themselves.
 When you see your cat scratching itself, it’s also a cleaning technique that it uses to dislodge the fleas from its body, especially neck and head.

 6. Rubbing against you: Most cats love to be cuddled, petted and just held.
 You may observe that your cat may be rubbing its body against your leg.
-Cats may use the body language as a form of communication.
-Cats sometimes just want to get your attention so that they can be petted, or even just fed.
+Cats may use body language as a form of communication.
 Cats crave attention naturally.
-They are likely to get the attention of their owners and may even get to the point where they slightly bite or scratch in a friendly way.
+They sometimes just want to get your attention so that they can be petted, or even just fed.
+They may even inflict friendly bites or scratches to get your attention (sometimes referred to as “love bites”.

 Cats love being petted, and they jump at any opportunity to get petted.
 They purr when they are under duress, ill or even injured.
 The cat owner should not assume that all purrs are alike; they should pay necessary attention to what the cat is trying to communicate.

 8. Panting: though a rare occurrence in cats but not totally impossible.
 The weather may contribute to the cat being a little out of breath; it could be slightly warmer or hotter than usual.
 Cats get anxious too, and the fear could possibly trigger a panic attack where the cat starts panting.
-Things like car rides can get the cat nervous, if they are not accustomed to rides every now and then.
+Things like car rides can make a cat nervous, if he is not accustomed to rides every now and then.
 The kitty could be exhausted from playing or exercising.

 Cats occasionally get excited.
 However there is some panting that is not normal and should not be taken as business as usual.
 The cat could have a nasal blockage; your cat may have ingested something poisonous.
 If the cat even exhibits a cough or is breathing shallowly, then the cat owner needs to consult a vet and the cat needs to get medical attention immediately.

 9. Aggression: your cat may display some aggressive behavior, they may even attack you.
 This could be for various reasons; they could just be simply playing.
 When cats are playing roughly they could forget and turn aggressive.
-The cat could be scared and hence defending itself, where it thinks it is in danger.
+The cat could be scared and hence defend itself, when it thinks it is in danger.

 It is also a possibility that the cat could be looking for attention from its owner.
 The owner may pet the cat too much and at times where it hurts then the cat may respond by biting its owner, just to alert them that it’s a no-go-zone.